2002kani/home-banking-tracker/README.md

 **Authorization Flow**
 - Fetches available banks (ASPSPs) from EnableBanking, optionally filtered by country
 - Initiates the OAuth2-like authorization flow and redirects the user to their bank
-- Handles the callback with `code` + `state`, exchanges it for a session, and persists session and account data (IBAN, currency, name) in PostgreSQL
+- Handles the callback, exchanges it for a session, and saves session and account data in PostgreSQL
 - Sessions are valid for 90 days

 **Scheduled Sync**